ericaezhou/soulens/README.md

 # Soulens

-**AI video editor that learns an Instagram creator's editing style, then edits your raw footage to match — with the human in control at every step.**
+**AI video editor that learns a creator's editing style, then edits your raw footage to match, with the human in control at every step.**

-Built for Stanford CS 153 · Spring 2026

 ---